hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/ReadMe.md

   * [t-test in python and R][21]
   * [z-test in python][23]
   * [Calculate confidence interval with t-score][25], python example
+* [Some Parametric & Non-parametric Hypothesis Testing][27]
+  * The parametric tests is that we have a fixed set of parameters that are used to determine a probabilistic model
+  * Parametric Tests for Hypothesis testing
+    * T-test
+    * Z-test
+    * F-test
+    * ANOVA
+  * Non-parametric Tests for Hypothesis testing
+    * Chi-square
+    * Mann-Whitney U-test
+    * Kruskal-Wallis H-test

 * KS (Kolmogorov–Smirnov) test for 2 samles comparision
   * It is a statistical hypothesis test that checks whether a test set is sampled from the same probability distribution as a reference set.
   * [KS test is able to find the variance that can be ignored by t-test][15]